Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Introduction

 Another proposed mechanism for atmosphere loss is late-stage giant impacts \citep{Liu15, schlichting_atmospheric_2015, Schlichting18, Biersteker2019}.
-An impact of a large planetary embryo on a planet with a primordial H/He atmosphere can trigger massive atmosphere loss through both the hydrodynamic ejection of the gas and heating of the planet interior from the collision \citep{Schlichting18}. \cite{Chance_2022} modeled two atmospheric loss mechanisms for the same set of formation simulations (from \citealt{Dawson16}): photoevaporation and giant impacts.
-They found that photoevaporation generally results in a nearly empty radius gap, while a non-empty gap points to planets that plausibly originated from giant impacts.
-Within this framework, gap planets are stripped cores too massive or too far from their host stars to lose their atmospheres to photoevaporation; rather, their atmospheres can be lost only via a giant impact.
-In considering the effect of giant impacts alone, \cite{Lopez2018} predicted that the position of the radius gap ought to \textit{increase} with orbital period.
-The apparent decrease in gap position with orbital period indicates that a model consisting of giant impacts alone is inconsistent with the observed radius distribution \cite{Lopez2018}.
+An impact of a large planetary embryo on a planet with a primordial H/He atmosphere can trigger massive atmosphere loss through both the hydrodynamic ejection of the gas and heating of the planet interior from the collision \citep{Schlichting18}.

+\cite{Chance_2022} modeled two atmospheric loss mechanisms for the same set of formation simulations (from \citealt{Dawson16}): photoevaporation and giant impacts.
+They found that photoevaporation generally results in a nearly empty radius valley, while a non-empty valley points to planets that plausibly originated from giant impacts.
+Within this framework, valley planets are stripped cores too massive or too far from their host stars to lose their atmospheres to photoevaporation; rather, their atmospheres can be lost only via a giant impact.
+If this scenario is correct, planets in the radius valley may reflect a dynamically distinct population, whose system architectures bear the imprint of late-stage collisions.
+In this work, we test this possibility using planet radius and period ratios as demographic probes of disruption.
+An important observational constraint on any atmosphere loss mechanism is the slope of the radius valley in period-radius space. \cite{Lopez2018} predicted that giant impacts alone would produce a valley position that increases with orbital period.
+The observed decrease in valley position with orbital period indicates that giant impacts cannot be the sole origin of the valley, but they may still contribute significantly to its population, particularly for planets too massive or too distant from their host stars to be stripped by photoevaporation.

-The occasional existence of adjacent planets with extremely different densities \citep{Carter12, Inamdar2016, Bonomo2019} is suggestive that giant impacts are relevant, as such systems cannot be explained only by a mechanism that only ever depends on the planet's distance from the host star.
-While dissimilar neighbors do occur, they are not the norm: rather, planet formation seems to naturally produce planets near the same size in compact multi-transiting systems; the well-known ``peas-in-a-pod" phenomenon \citep{weiss_kepler_2020,Weiss2018, Millholland21}.
-Although there is some radius dispersion within planetary systems, it is generally ordered.
+Observationally, the existence of adjacent planets with dramatically different densities \citep{Carter12, Inamdar2016, Bonomo2019} supports the idea that late-stage impacts can lead to divergent outcomes even within the same system.
+While such dissimilar neighbors do occur, most compact multi-planet systems follow the well-known “peas-in-a-pod” pattern: planets are similar in size, regularly spaced, and often ordered from smaller to larger \citep{Weiss2018, Millholland21,Weiss_2020}.